Skip to content

 loxicmd get lb -o wide

 The detailed usage guide of loxicmd can be found here.
+If loxilb docker is being used, these commands are available after dropping into loxilb docker:

 Working with gobgp